-The limitations of CDV and other ANPs described above are primarily due to their hydrophilic nature, which results in poor transport characteristics across lipid bilayer membranes. .
+The limitations of CDV and other ANPs described above are primarily due to their hydrophilic nature, which results in poor transport characteristics across lipid bilayer membranes.
 Prodrug strategies that have been evaluated to date have attempted to mask the negative charge(s) with hydrophobic chemical moieties that are enzymatically cleavable upon intracellular permeation.
-Among the chemical strategies that have been explored are acycloxyalkyl (10), alkyloxyalkyl (11), S-acylthioethyl (SATE) (12), aryl (13), acyloxybenzyl phosphonate esters (14), cyclosaligenyl phosphonate esters (15), and phosphonamidate (16, 17) derivatives of ANPs.
-However, none of these approaches have yielded an approved therapeutic, either due to observed toxicity and/or because improvements in efficacy have not been substantial enough to warrant the time and expense for further development.
-(18) (18–23)Unfortunatelyadministrationassociated to (24, 25) with oral administration
+The chemical strategies that have been explored are acycloxyalkyl (10), alkyloxyalkyl (11), S-acylthioethyl (SATE) (12), aryl (13), acyloxybenzyl phosphonate esters (14), cyclosaligenyl phosphonate esters (15), and phosphonamidate (16, 17) derivatives of ANPs.
+However, these approaches have yet to yield an approved oral therapeutic, either due to observed toxicity and/or because improvements in efficacy have not been substantial enough to warrant the time and expense for further development, with the possible exception of CMX-001 (Brincidofovir).

+CMX-001 is a lipid-ester prodrug of CDV that increases oral bioavailability and reduces nephrotoxicity by lowering kidney exposure (18).
+The lipid moiety allows for increased cellular uptake and improved activity against a broad spectrum of dsDNA viruses (18–23).
+Unfortunately, dose-limiting GI toxicity has been observed with oral administration CMX-001, which may limit its use to IV administration in adult patients (24, 25).
+However, the improved oral bioavailability and efficacy observed with CMX-001 supports continued exploration of alternate prodrug moieties with similar efficacy and lower GI toxicity following oral administration.

-In this work, we investigated prodrugs employing a phosphoester linkage of CDV to a tyrosine amide aliphatic chain (lengths 12 and 16, C12-Tyr-HPMPC and C16-Tyr-HPMPC, respectively) (3 and 4 in Figure 1).
+In this work, we investigated prodrugs employing a phosphoester linkage of CDV to a tyrosine amide aliphatic chain (lengths 12 and 16, C12-Tyr-CDV and C16-Tyr-CDV, respectively) (3 and 4 in Figure 1).
 These two prodrugs were evaluated in vitro against several DNA viruses and compared to CDV and other standard therapeutics.
 The C12 and C16 prodrug analogs exhibited approximately one to two orders of magnitude improved antiviral activity.
-The relative increase of antiviral potency was found to correlate with increases in intracellular levels of the active metabolites CDV and CDV-PP, respectively, and with alkyl chain length.
-Furthermore, C16-Tyr-HPMPC was effective in vivo against murine CMV and human Adenovirus with reduced kidney toxicity and improved biodistribution, compared to CDV, though oral bioavailability remained low.
-These results warrant further investigation of CDV prodrug strategies that increase oral bioavailability with reduced GI toxicity for use as an oral antiviral therapeutic.
+The relative increase of antiviral potency was found to correlate with increases in intracellular levels of the metabolites CDV and CDV-PP as well as alkyl chain length.
+Furthermore, though oral bioavailability remained low, orally dosed C16-Tyr-CDV was effective in vivo against murine CMV (mCMV) and human Adenovirus (Ad) with reduced kidney toxicity and improved biodistribution compared to CDV.
+These results warrant further investigation of CDV prodrug strategies that increase oral bioavailability with reduced GI toxicity, compared to CMX-001, for use as a broad-spectrum oral antiviral therapeutic.

 Materials and Methods